sipeed/sipeed_wiki/docs/hardware/en/logic_analyzer/combo8/use_cklink_function.md

 ![slogic_led_yellow](./../../../zh/logic_analyzer/combo8/assets/use_cklink_function/slogic_led_yellow.png)

-> To verify if SLogic functionality is enabled:
+> To verify if CKLink functionality is enabled:
-> On Linux, use the lsusb command / On Windows, check in Device Manager to find the CKLink HS device.
+> Open the device manager in Windows environment, and use the lsusb command in Linux environment to find the "CKLink HS" device

 ## Getting Started